Paris Travel Guide, France

 7) Place de la Bastille

-This used to be the Prison of Bastille.
+This used to be the Prison of the Bastille.
 During the French Revolution, people stormed the Prison and destroyed it.
-The July Column on the Place de la Bastille can be climbed!
+Fun Fact: Climb the July Column on the Place de la Bastille!

 8) City Hall